-- "Overview of Installing the Software" on page 51 - "Installing the Software" on page 53
+- Overview of Installing the Software - Installing the Software

 Overview of Installing the Software

 The following task map lists the tasks that you perform to install software on multiple-host or single-host global clusters.
 Complete the procedures in the order that is indicated.